WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 4. **Enter** "WDP Lab Apache Spark” (without quotes) for the Service name.
 5. **Enter** “WDP Lab Apache Spark” (without quotes) for the Credential name.
-5. **Select** the "CREATE" button.
+5. **Select** the "Create" button.
 The service will be created and the launch page is displayed.

 <img src="./media/Step3-image-16.png" />